Want to know more about Sara Baysinger? Here are 10 fun facts.

 Still burning with curiosity?
 Here’s my full bio:

 I hated reading until the 6th grade.
 My mom used to say it was like “pulling teeth” to get me to read anything.
-Then I turned twelve and found Harry Potter and Goosebumps and The Dragonslayers by Bruce Coville, and reading became an escape instead of a chore.
+She also paid me for every chapter book I finished.
+Then I discovered The Dragonslayers by Bruce Coville, and I identified with the princess who wanted to be a knight SO DEEPLY that reading became an escape instead of a chore.

 When I discovered the magic of reading, I started making up worlds in my head.
 I would draw alien characters in class and write fantastical stories during long church services.